Gas Masks are designed to keep you safe from airborne chemicals (chemical attacks) or tear gas in the case of civil unrest.

 If it does then avoid it as it might cause extreme discomfort after just a short period of wearing it.
 Make sure the nose cup offers a snug fit, too; otherwise, it will expose you to toxic substances and agents.

-Another thing you have to remember is that breathing in through a gas mask is harder than when you are breathing in the open air.
+During the shopping process, keep in mind that wearing and breathing in through a gas mask is harder than when you are breathing the open air.
 That said, seniors and those who have lung diseases, like asthma, may experience breathing difficulties when wearing the mask.
-This is the main reason why you have to go to a comfortable one.
+In these cases, comfort may be as important as the protection level, or you will have young children or elderly peeling them off during the peak of a threat.

 You should test your Gas Mask as soon as you receive it and then retest it again, twice annually, for a good seal and proper fit.